samiam1086/python-tools/README.md

 ## trafficscan.py

 this tool does the same as llmnr-scanner.py but includes checks for mdns and netbios.
 It only requires the python imports it uses and python.

+## hostname-enum.py

+This tool tries to get a hostname given an ip, cidr, or file of ips/cidrs using a few methods other than nslookup since that is hit or miss at best.